Having less, but better, possessions makes you happier.

 Apple Airpods 4

-The Apple Airpods were a gift from my dear Apple Genius friend for XMas and I have to say even though I never thought I’d like or even use them they’ve been amazing when travelling or in nooisy cafés.
 Lightweight, zero packing space, great sound, connects to everything.
-On planes, these things are sanity saving with their noise cancellation, not just noticebly reducing my anxiety on flights from the noise and chaos, but also letting me listen to sweet tunes while in the air (now if only Apple Music could get thier iOS client to play properly when not connected to the net).
+On planes, these things are sanity saving with their noise cancellation, not just noticeably reducing stressful flights from the noise and chaos, but also letting me listen to sweet tunes while in the air (now if only Apple Music could get thier iOS client to play properly when not connected to the net).
 In fact, my sole complaint about them is that the charge on them only last about 4-5 hours.
 Leading to me waking up on long hauls and red-eye flights when the warning levels go off and the roar of the jet engines kicks back in.
-Inredibly, popping them back into the half-hand-sized charging case for 15 minutes usually charges them back to almost full and gets me through most flights in Asia, though OMG I would pay good money for these lasting 20 hours like my Bose over-ears used to.
-Not quite as good as overear wear, but man, for the trade-offs these are a serious quality of life improvement.

 Aeropress Go

-The Go is the travel edition of the aeropress and while it’s got a few issues, it really allows you to take the very nice experience of making a morning aeropress in a compact pack with you.
-And the secret of the aeropress is it makes a pretty good americano every time with some decent beans.
-And there is something very nice about having a proper cup of coffee in the morning at your hotel when travelling (cuz most hotel coffee is awful - why I don’t know).
+The Go is the travel edition of the aeropress and while it’s got a few issues, it really allows you to take the very nice experience of making a morning aeropress in a compact form with you.
+If you’re a “digital nomad” and llike your coffee, you’ll love it.

-The thing is well thought out though the silly 10 filter paper carrying case is a rort (Needs to fit more papers - though thankfully uses the same size papers) and I would have preferred a non-plastic cup and a proper top seal (screw-on maybe) rather than a loose-ish rubber cap covering.
+The actual device is well thought out though the silly 10 filter paper carrying case is a rort (Needs to fit more papers - though thankfully uses the same size papers) and I would have preferred a non-plastic cup and a proper top seal (screw-on maybe) rather than a loose-ish rubber cap covering.

 Gateway eero Pro 6e)